 For long-term projects, priority consideration will be given to proposals that include strategies for sustainable growth and leadership continuity.

 In general, funding will not cover equipment (e.g., cameras, computers, furniture).
 Proposals for house parties or research will not be considered.
-These funds cannot support charities or political groups; cannot be used for the purchase of alcohol; and must be used in manners consistent with state and federal laws.
+These funds cannot support charities or political groups, cannot be used for the purchase of alcohol, and must be used in a manner consistent with state and federal laws.

-Proposal authors are expected to volunteer their time; stipends for the organizing team will not be considered.
+Proposal authors are expected to volunteer their time to organize their event.
+Stipends for the organizing team will not be considered.

 Write for Success

-A proposal will be evaluated based on the extent to which it identifies and addresses a community need; its connection to the essential elements of healthy community listed above, its feasibility, and its potential impact.
+A proposal will be evaluated based on the extent to which it identifies and addresses a community need, its connection to the essential elements of healthy community as listed above, its feasibility, and its potential impact.